 PROCEDURE

 2.01 The faculty of each academic unit shall develop and formally approve written performance standards that shall be used as the basis for the annual faculty appraisal and development.
+These standards must be consistent with those used by the department for establishing the criteria for reappointment, promotion, and/or tenure.
+Changes to the written performance standards require formal approval of the faculty of the academic unit.

-2.02 Each spring semester, unit administrators shall initiate the appraisal and development process by distributing the Annual Faculty Appraisal and Development Program Form and clearly communicating to each faculty member the procedures, guidelines, timetable, and performance standards to be used.
+2.02 Each spring semester, unit administrators shall initiate the appraisal and development process by distributing the Annual Faculty Appraisal and Development Program Form (attached) and clearly communicate to each faculty member the procedures, guidelines, timetable, and performance standards to be used.

 2.03 Upon receipt of the form and information listed in Section 2.02, each faculty member shall provide to the appropriate administrator(s) a written report of his/her activities and accomplishments for the preceding calendar year, and future objectives.
 Faculty members with split appointments shall submit their report to the unit administrators of all the units in which they have assigned responsibilities.
 In preparing this report, the faculty member shall adhere to the following: